shhivamverma/TENET-AI/TENET_AGENT_SETUP.md

-# 🛡️ TENET Agent – Setup & Deployment Guide
+# 🛡️ TENET Agent - Setup & Deployment Guide

-A self-hosted AI agent for `AI-Cyber-Defender` that reviews PRs and autonomously fixes issues.
+A self-hosted AI agent for `Tenet-AI` that reviews PRs and autonomously fixes issues.

 ---